Makinom 2 is a game development tool for Unity, now available as a public beta version (RC 1).

 Data selections also have sorting options and can optionally be divided into sub-lists in case the data has types (e.g. scene objects can be listed by scene object types).

 Defining content in different languages has been changed.
 Previously, you’d have to define the content in all added languages.
+You can also use CSV-files to translate editor help texts (since BETA 6).

 Learn more about language content definition and the new language export/import functionality (since BETA 4) in this how-to.